Best DNP Programs in Georgia – 2021

 This post-masters DNP program in Georgia is a hybrid program that facilitates working nurses to balance academics with their professional and personal commitments.
 This degree can be earned either with a specialization in Health Systems Leadership or Population Health.
 While the former is offered only as a full-time option, spanning over four semesters, the latter is offered in both, part-time and full-time schedules.
 The health systems track mainly prepares you for leadership roles that transform healthcare systems, whereas the population track is designed to provide you with an in-depth understanding of various factors that influence health.

 The DNP-Nurse Anesthesia program is open to BSN graduates, who hold an active RN license.
 The program prepares you for a promising career as a certified registered nurse anesthetist.
 To graduate you must complete a total of 89 to 90 credits over a span of nine semesters.
 The program educates you about advanced anesthesia, nurse anesthesia application, and the role of practicing nurse anesthesia.

 and Post-Master’s DNP

-Georgia Southern University is one of the prominent graduate nursing schools in the state that trains leaders who are ready to meet the health needs of a diverse patient population.
-With an emphasis on rural health, the DNP program at GSU aims at enhancing the quality of the rural population along with urban areas.
+If you are looking at enrolling in one of the best DNP programs in Georgia, then you must learn about Georgia Southern University that trains leaders who are ready to meet the health needs of a diverse patient population.
+With an emphasis on rural health, the DNP at GSU aims at enhancing the quality of the rural population along with urban areas.
 With two pathways and several concentration options, in addition to doctoral education, you can gain specialized skills and earn a certification in an area of your interest.